i-like-retro/windows-nt-4/README.md

 * [WinRAR 3.93](CD/SOFTWARE/COMPRESS/WRAR393.EXE) `2010-03-15`: trial
 version of the popular commercial compression tool.
-This is the latest version that works under Windows NT 4. **NOTE**: due to its age it doesn't support RAR4 archives.
+This is the latest version known to work under Windows NT 4. **NOTE**: due to its age it doesn't support RAR4 archives.

 Drivers